opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

             "args": ["-k ${file}"]
         }
 ```
-This will allow users to run and debug unittests easily without invoking pytest on the command line.
+With this, users can easily run and debug unittests within Visual Studio Code without invoking pytest manually on the command line.